zsanjay/zsanjay.github.io/README.md

 MEDIUM_USERNAME = "YOUR MEDIUM USERNAME"
 ```

-#### Using Emojis

-For adding emoji 😃 into the texts in `Portfolio.js`, use the `emoji()` function and pass the text you need as an argument.
-This would help in keeping emojis compatible across different browsers and platforms.

 #### Customize Lottie Animations

 You can choose a Lottie and download it in json format from sites like [this](https://lottiefiles.com/).
 In `src/assets/lottie`, replace the Lottie json file you want to alter with the same file name.
-If you want to change the Lottie options, go to `src/components/displayLottie/DisplayLottie.js` and change the `defaultOptions` object, you can refer [lottie-react docs](https://www.npmjs.com/package/lottie-react) for more info on the `defaultOptions` object.

 ## Deployment
 When you are done with the setup, you should host your website online.